 Each year more and more people travel to this 6,800-island archipelago, lured by its safe cities, diverse landscape, temple pilgrimages, and delicious, fresh food.
 While it might seem difficult to travel around a nation that’s made up of islands, Japan’s excellent transport system means it’s much easier to get around than you may think.

 Warm, welcoming, and ever-evolving, Japan offers something for everyone, no matter what type of holiday you’re looking for.
-Almost all first-time visitors fall head over heels in love with Japan – so if you’re thinking about going, you definitely won’t be disappointed!
+Almost all first-time visitors fall head over heels in love with Japan – so if you’re thinking about going, you won’t be disappointed!